cogini/mix_deploy/README.md

 This library generates the scripts with paths and users based on the application configuration.

 By default, the scripts deploy the scripts as the same OS user that runs the `mix deploy.generate` command, and run the app under an OS user with the same name as the app.

+You can override some variables using environment vars at execution time.
+For example, you can override the user accounts which own the files by setting the environment vars `APP_USER`, `APP_GROUP`, and `DEPLOY_USER`.
-You can override the variables using environment vars, e.g. set the `DESTDIR` environment var and the copy script will add the `DESTDIR` prefix when copying files.
+Similarly, set `DESTDIR` and the copy script will add a prefix when copying files.
 This lets you copy files to a staging directory, tar it up, then extract it on a target machine.
-Similarly, you can override the user accounts which own the files by setting the environment vars `APP_USER`, `APP_GROUP`, and `DEPLOY_USER`.

 For example: